-The closing of the Stewart Merger is subject to certain closing conditions, including federal and state regulatory approvals and the satisfaction of other customary closing conditions.
+The closing of the transaction is subject to certain closing conditions, including the approval by FGL stockholders, federal and state regulatory approvals, and the satisfaction of other customary closing conditions.
+Closing is expected in the second or third quarter of 2020.